 These scavengers like to feast on everything from roadkill to fish that have washed up on the banks of rivers, ponds, or the beach.
 So, while you may want to see one to check it off your bucket list of birds in Alabama, be forewarned that you may not want to watch it eat dinner.

-From the blue-winged to yellow-rumped, there are more warblers in Alabama than there are letters in the alphabet.
 Part of the Parulidae family of birds (which I’m pretty sure is Latin for “particularly pretty”), warblers are often called “butterflies of the bird world” due to their delicate build and bright colors.
-Keep an eye out for warblers with feathers that range from sunny yellow to pumpkin orange to sky blue.
-You’ll most likely spot them in open fields and wooded areas in Alabama.
+Look for warblers with feathers that range from sunny yellow to pumpkin orange to sky blue.

 While animated buzzards still freak me out as an adult, I always loved Woody Woodpecker.
 And, it’s not just because he regularly outsmarted creepy Buzz Buzzard.
-Whether the real life woodpecker is sporting a red belly or a read head (like Woody), they’re always cool to watch.
-The red-bellied species is the most common woodpecker in Alabama, so keep an eye out for a shock of bright red “hair” when you explore the Alabama bird trail.
+Whether the real life woodpecker is a red-bellied woodpecker (sporting a red belly) or a red-headed woodpecker (like Woody), they’re always cool to watch.
+The red-bellied woodpecker is the most common woodpecker species in Alabama, so keep an eye out for a shock of bright red “hair” when you explore the Alabama bird trail.

 Fun Fact: The Northern flicker is a member of the woodpecker family and the Alabama state bird.
 Because of that honor, the Northern flicker is often called the yellow hammer.
 However, the Northern flicker is not tied to the Alabama nickname, The Yellowhammer State.
 Instead, the nickname is a Civil War reference related to yellow trim on the Confederate soldiers’ uniforms.

 Although they don’t look that different from turkey vultures, wild turkeys are nowhere near as creepy as this feathered friend that shares a similar name.
-Look for these birds in Alabama’s woodlands where they enjoy acorns, beechnuts, dogwood berries, and other items from the forest floor.
+Look for these woodland birds in Alabama’s treed areas where they enjoy acorns, beechnuts, dogwood berries, and other items from the forest floor.

 Have You Watched for Birds Along the Alabama Bird Trail?